Sep. 2017 - Oct. 2017 | Austin

 Implement AR feature for users to get further information of each exhibit and also have a social platform to review other visitors comments;

 Provide Map for users to get a fully idea of where they are and how many exhibits they have explored.
 We combined the AR and map to help users find their route for certain exhibits;

-We tested our wireframes to with 8 participants from opening the app, leaving comments and seeing others’ comments, using map and finding exhibits through AR, and exploring the profile sessions for recalling the experience.
+We tested our wireframes with 8 participants from opening the app, leaving comments and seeing others’ comments, using the map and finding exhibits through AR, and exploring the profile sessions for recalling the experience.

 The insights and feedback we learned from the user testing help us iterated on the 2nd low-fidelity prototype in Marvel App to 2 rounds of high-fidelity mockups and prototypes in Sketch and Axure.